 The time to observe Venus is when the planet makes a starburst effect on the dark night or late evening (early morning) sky.
 The planet disc is too brilliant and falses color effects.
 Obviously, the thing applies to at least medium telescopes, which are able to distinguish more details than the phase estimates only.

 Venus at its maximum brightness is able to shine the vista.
 I would like to develop this issue in the future.
 Apart from unusual brightness, the most interesting are phases of Venus, best visible between the inferior conjunction and the elongation (Pic.
 3).
 As Venus approaches the Sun, we can see how its disk turns into a crescent.
 Moreover, when the crescent is thin, we can observe the horns of Venus.
 These horns are lengthening as Venus gets closer to the Sun.
 This is a specific phenomenon, related to the thick Venus atmosphere described a bit above.
 Finally, these horns of Venus exceed 180 degrees near the inferior conjunction.
-In extremal moments, like near 2020 approaching they can join to a continuous form called the “Ring of Fire” or “Annular phase of Venus”.
+In extreme moments, like near 2020 approaching they can join to a continuous form called the “Ring of Fire” or “Annular phase of Venus“.

 My own observations of Venus were random till May 22, when they became regular.
 The goal was to check till what time before the inferior conjunction Venus will be visible.

 I was observing Venus from the Waterbeach Recreation Ground, usually between 21:00 and 21:40 BST (20:00 – 20:40 UTC).
-I was attending more or less in the same place, because I wanted to find the planet easily in the sky, having the same horizon exactly.
+I was attending more or less to the same place, because I wanted to find the planet easily in the sky, having the same horizon exactly.
 It was really helpful, especially shortly before the conjunction.
 It led me to see Venus until June 1.
-II would like to show you the results of my observations below.
+I would like to show you the results of my observations below.

 On May 28, exactly 6 days before the inferior conjunction I tried to check the Venus visibility by the naked eye.
 It was said, that some eagle-eyed humans are able to see the Venus crescent without any additional magnification.
 Usually, Venus can be seen as a bright dot.
 The human eye is able to resolve two image elements 60 arcseconds apart.
 It applies to people with an excellent vision.
 The angular size of Venus on May 28 was about 57 arcminutes.
 I wasn’t able to dissolve this object in the sky, unfortunately.
 I’ve prepared some check with lenses below, starting from 35mm, an adequate lens to my sensor in Niko D5300 DSLR camera (Pic.
 16 – 24).